 Each of these could be called a job board – but you can see that in fact they are hybrid platforms that pull together different services and engagement devices.
 Now, at their core, they are similar in one key respect: they connect candidates to employers.
 It’s the ‘how’ that differs.

 It’s also worthwhile noting that none of the above examples would call themselves a ‘job board’ – even though in some respects they are.
-As I’ve mentioned before, I think that’s the smart move for anyone offering a hybrid solution.
+As I’ve mentioned before, I think that’s the smart move for anyone getting into the hybridization of job boards.
 Don’t let a term from the late 90s ‘box you in’.
 The three categories above are defined in candidate and employer minds – so unless you really are a LinkedIn clone or an Indeed-mimic, stay away from ‘professional networking site’ or ‘aggregator’.
 Instead, as a moderately famous band from the 70s once sang, you should ‘go your own way‘.

 In the plant world, hybrids are grown to combine multiple positive traits in one plant strain.
 In our industry, hybrids are developed to serve specific needs for specific candidates and employers.
 So as you create your own particular strain, think about your ‘category’ – and choose your words carefully![Want to get Job Board Doctor posts via email?
 Subscribe here.].
 [Check out the JobBoardGeek podcast archive!]